0xCoto/Virgo/paper.md

 with RFI may also be stamped out with the software's built-in channel masking capability.

+Lastly, the package may also be used for the detection of giant pulses (irregularly intense bursts of radio emission by pulsars).
+Due to the frequency-dependent dispersion introduced by plasma distributions in the interstellar medium (ISM), observed pulses naturally appear smeared, depending on the dispersion measure (integrated column density of free electrons from the observer to the source).
+To prevent implied degradations of the signal-to-noise ratio, incoherent dedispersion is optionally applied to dynamic spectra of pulsar observations, compensating for the unwanted smearing effects of the ISM.

 By additionally providing the observer with an important set of utilities, `Virgo` also makes for a great tool for planning (radio) observations.
 This includes the ability to compute the position of astronomical sources in the sky for a given date (see \autoref{fig:predict}),